alepulver/game-catalog-builder/docs/matching.md

   - `likely_wrong:<provider>` (high-signal: title outlier + year/platform outlier)
   - `ambiguous_title_year` (titles agree but years split widely; reboot/remaster/edition under same name)
   - `genre_disagree` (RAWG vs IGDB)
-  - `developer_disagree`, `publisher_disagree` (when Steam/RAWG/IGDB dev/pub data is available)
+  - `developer_disagree`, `publisher_disagree` (optionally with `<kind>_outlier:<provider>` when a strict-majority source disagrees)

 ## Known issues / limitations

 - Providers have provider-specific canonical titles; sometimes the “best” name differs per provider.
 - Steam search can surface DLC/soundtrack/demo entries even when the base game exists; the importer tries to reject these automatically (via appdetails `type` + DLC-like token filters), but some cases still require manual pinning.
-- `YearHint` is best-effort: Steam’s year may reflect store release/re-release, not the original release year.
+- `YearHint` is used as a soft disambiguator: RAWG/IGDB prefer candidates with release years within ±2 years when alternatives exist; Steam’s year may reflect store release/re-release, not the original release year.

+### Tried and rejected

+See `docs/improvements/tried-and-rejected.md` for a short list of matching/pinning experiments we intentionally reverted.

 ## Configuration (static for now)